 Both commanders parted amicably and with broad smiles.
-Of the two, only Lieutenant Colonel Kearby knew that the entire exhibition had, in fact, been the brain-child of General Kenney himself, and that the Fifth Air Force commander had done his best to insure the desired outcome.
+Of the two, only Lieutenant Colonel Kearby knew that the entire exhibition had, in fact, been the brainchild of General Kenney himself and that the Fifth Air Force commander had done his best to ensure the desired outcome.

 Neel E. Kearby

 Probably the only thing about Neel Kearby that didn't shout the name "Texan" was his stature.
 Unlike the stereotype: tall, rugged, fearless, and filled with attitude--Neel stood only 5'9" tall.
 The rest of him more than adequately fit the mold.

 Born in the rural North Texas town of Wichita Falls along the Oklahoma border in 1911, Neel was the son of Dr. and Mrs. J. G. Kearby of Dallas.
 He grew up in Arlington, a thriving metropolis sandwiched between Dallas and Fort Worth, where he first attended high school and later North Texas Agricultural College, before transferring to the University of Texas at Austin.
 He graduated there in 1937 with a degree in Business Administration.